GayatriVadaparty/GayatriVadaparty/README.md

 - 👋 Hi, I’m @GayatriVadaparty
-- 👀 I’m interested in Computer Science
+- 👀 I'm interested in Quantum Computing.
 - 🌱 I’m currently learning ML and AI
 - 💞️ I’m looking to collaborate on some projects in Machine Learning
 - 📫 How to reach me gayatrivalp@gmail.com